rdanalytics/jekyll-now/_posts/2015-1-26-Text-Processing.md

 keywords: Text Processing Scikit-Learn
 ---

 In the past couple of years the use of unstructured data for data mining and machine learning has increased exponentially.
-This is due thanks to the continues improvement of tools such as NLTK as well as Scikit-Learn, which have allowed to use text for prediction and classification in easier way.
-Today we will review Scikit-Learn's text feauture extraction package, the **tfidvectorizer** to be more precise.
+This is due thanks to the continues improvement of tools such as NLTK, Scikit-Learn, Weka, etc. These applications have allowed to use text for prediction and classification problems, something that was considered a far fetched idea not so long ago.
+Today we will go over Scikit-Learn's text feauture extraction package the **tfidvectorizer** tool, and test it with a large data set of job posting which you can [download here](http://www.kaggle.com/c/job-salary-prediction/download/Train_rev1.zip).